mykhakos/FreshPointSync/docs/source/product_page_hub/init_hub.rst

     )

 The example above adds a new page with ID 296 to the hub.
-The page data is automatically fetched.
-The common registered event handlers are not triggered.
+The page data is fetched.
+The common registered event handlers are not triggered during the data update.

 Adding Existing Pages
 ---------------------